J-Moravec/CookingRecipes/README.md

 The `ssg.r` do all the basic things, like translating `.md` into `.html`, reading metadata, reading `config.yml` and so on.

+The live page with recipes is available [here](https://j-moravec.github.io/CookingRecipes/)

 ### Basic usage

 To build site locally, type: